 REQUIRED FOR ESC Program

 Courses supporting the ESC program are taught within the Nicholas School, at several other departments at Duke, and at UNC-Chapel Hill and NCSU.
-This list of example courses is not exhaustive; see the Courses section for the current list of available courses.
+This list of example courses is not exhaustive.

 Students choose at least three Core Courses for a total of 9 credit hours minimum.
 Two should be in the natural sciences (one of which must be in the selected topic area and which together must total 6 credit hours minimum), and one should be in the social sciences.